-The final 12 months of the program constitute an extended period of clinical practice experience under the supervision of a physician or physician assistant, and, in rare instances, a nurse practitioner (under the supervision of a physician).
+The final 12 months of the program constitute an extended period of clinical practice experience under the supervision of a board-certified physician or NCCPA-certified physician assistant, and, in rare instances, a nurse practitioner qualified in their area of instruction (under the supervision of a physician).
 The emphasis during this year is primary care in which the year is divided into 8 rotations.
 Our clinical training sites are located throughout a vast geographic area, most of which are rural.
 Students must be able to travel to accomplish their clinical practice rotations.